Signal briefing / Institutional

 Public references used for this article.

-• RIPE Database query for RA11094-RIPEA direct RIPE Database query for RA11094-RIPE returns the entity named 'RIPE Admin' with administrative and technical roles. (source risk: low)
+• RIPE Database query for RA11094-RIPEA direct RIPE Database query for RA11094-RIPE returns the entity named 'RIPE Admin' with administrative and technical roles. (source risk: low risk)

-• RIPE NCC RIPE Database overviewRIPE NCC explains that the RIPE Database is the public registry for internet number resources and their contacts. (source risk: low)
+• RIPE NCC RIPE Database overviewRIPE NCC explains that the RIPE Database is the public registry for internet number resources and their contacts. (source risk: low risk)

-• RIPE Database object type documentationRIPE Database documentation states that contact objects can represent person or role entities, meaning 'RIPE Admin' may not be a natural person. (source risk: low)
+• RIPE Database entity type documentationRIPE Database documentation states that contact entities can represent person or role entities, meaning 'RIPE Admin' may not be a natural person. (source risk: low risk)

 The label serves as the publicly visible administrative and technical contact for AS210296 in RIPE-managed registry records.
 It operates solely as a data point within the RIPE Database, providing a contact target for those querying the autonomous system.
 There is no evidence of direct operational control over routing, addressing, or network policy.